 It is in the area of child custody that the role of the attorney as listener and counselor most comes into play.
-At the Pennsylvania law firm of Karen Ann Ulmer, P.C., we listen.
+At the Pennsylvania and New Jersey law firm of Karen Ann Ulmer, P.C., we listen.
 We ask questions.
 We respond with custody and visitation solutions that are creative, workable and allow our clients to enjoy rich and full relationships with their children and grandchildren.

 ACHIEVING YOUR GOALS